These 11 questions could hold the key to solving the Idaho murders

 The bodies were found in the victims’ beds on the second and third floors, leading authorities to believe they were asleep when killed.

+At a vigil on 30 November, Goncalves’ father revealed that his daughter and Mogen were in the same bed when they were killed.

-Meanwhile, Goncalves’ parents said last week that they had been told by authorities that the investigation is moving slowly because the killer left behind a “mess” of evidence.
+Goncalves’ parents had previously said that they had been told by authorities that the investigation is moving slowly because the killer left behind a “mess” of evidence.

 Steve and Kristi Goncalves said they’ve heard from police that the crime scene is sprawling and chaotic.